Graduate Faster – Take A Winter Term Course

-Winter Term offers undergraduate students the opportunity to complete two courses in just 4 weeks.
+Winter Term offers undergraduate and graduate students the opportunity to complete up to six credit hours in just 4 weeks.

 - All courses are offered online

 - Access campus resources, including D2L support, throughout the term

 - Register for Winter Term classes at the same time you register for spring classes

 - Use spring semester financial aid to cover the cost

 - To view course dates please visit the Academic Calendar and look for Winter 2023

 Students may take up to 6 credit hours during Winter Term.
 Registering for a lecture course and the lab is considered as two separate courses.